puthuppu/resume/resume.md

 * Lead a team of 3 administrators and 2 developers in managing over 200 enterprise servers
 * Lead the development team in a migration from manual deployments using Team Foundation Version Control to continuous integration using GitHub Enterprise, TeamCity, and Octopus Deploy
-* Planned, implemented, and maintained critical enterprise infrastructure including, but not limited to:
+* Planned, implemented, and secured critical enterprise infrastructure including, but not limited to:
   * Active Directory Domain with over 600,000 users accounts
   * Exchange environment with over 80,000 mailboxes
   * Lync/Skype for Business environment with over 26,000 accounts